amrutsabade/BabbelCodeChallenge/README.md

 I Went ahead with MVVM Archicture for the app and handling all the business logic in ViewModel

-Due to resctriction I have not written UI Tests which also UI I have kept it simple
+Due to resctriction I have not written UI Tests  also I have kept  UI simple

-If I had more time I would focus on adding new more tests, making code more sclable and also using combine(currently learning)
+If I had more time I would focus on adding more tests, making code more sclable, and also using combine(currently learning)